The Ellie Blog

 Times have been hard, and they don’t seem to be getting any easier.
 It’s one thing to be an adult sifting through the dumpster fire the world is in, but when the brain trawling the calamities on the newsfeed and internalizing the chaos society throws into our faces on a seemingly unending basis is still developing, events hold more sway.
 Our perception cannot escape the curse of the contemporary, and young people often have nothing to fall back on—what they see is all there is.
 It would be folly to deny that experience, dangerous even.
 So, it was perhaps unsurprising when the American Academy of Pediatrics declared a national emergency over child and adolescent mental health in the fall of 2021.

-Mental disorders were on the rise in all populations before COVID slithered through the door, but young people have been particularly affected.
+Mental disorders were on the rise in all populations before COVID slithered through the door, but young people have been particularly affected by pandemic-induced anxiety and depression.
 A recent study from the CDC reports one in six children (17.4%) 2-8 years old have a mental, behavioral, or developmental disorder.
 Nearly ten percent of our teenagers have anxiety, and depression rates don’t trail too far behind.
 It’s almost as if—shocker—the young reflect and react to the world around them.

 You may have asked yourself, “Is my teenager just going through normal hormonal changes?”
 “Is my kiddo’s fear of groups normal?”
 We hope to help you to be able to discern between the general rollercoaster that is childhood and a serious mental condition.